etsaone/etsa/Constitution.md

 ### Clause 3

 Private businesses will have the same constitutional rights as any other citizen, prohibiting the Federal government from interfering in their Freedom of Speech or other due to their business status.

+## Amendment X

+### Clause 1

+Every State in the Commonwealth shall have the right enforce its own laws, which may supercede the Federal laws, but cannot supercede the Federal Constitution, or the decisions of the Federal Supreme Court.

+### Clause 2

+The Senate shall represent every State of the Commonwealth.
+Every State shall have the right to send one representative in the Senate.

+### Clause 3

+Each State shall elect its own Governor, and can have a Constitution, a Congress, and a Supreme Court of its own, to decide its own laws.

+It can have its own Executive, Legislative, and a Judiciary system, working its own way, independent of how the Federal Government systems work.
+If a State Constitution doesn't have these Government systems defined, the procedure in the Federal Constitution shall be considered.

+### Clause 4

+No Article, or Section, or Clause in the State Constitution nor any State law shall ever supercede the Federal Constitution.
+However, State Laws can supercede Federal Laws.

+### Clause 5

+The Federal Supreme Court has the right to overrule any State Supreme Court, or any other Court in the entire commonwealth.

+### Clause 6

+To add a new State in the commonwealth, the Federal Congress shall need 75%+ majority votes in both the Houses.
+The consent of the sitting President, the Monarchy and consent of the Federal Supreme Court shall also be needed, thereof, to create a brand new state.

 ---